 2. Become a salesperson

 Many view Kanye West as a good rapper and great producer but if there is one thing that no one else in the world can beat him at… selling shares of Kanye.
-Kanye West as a brand might not be your cup of tea but like Tetley, you know exactly what he and his brand is about.
+Kanye West as a brand might not be your cup of tea but like Tetley, you know exactly what he and his brand are about.

-When it comes to your brand during the early days when the phone never rings, you need to take the West route and shout it from the roof tops.
+When it comes to your brand during the early days when the phone never rings, you need to take the West route and shout it from the rooftops.

 3. Network Network Network

 Since releasing ‘The College Drop Out”, Kanye has worked with the widest range of musicians and artists who he could call upon at the drop of a hat.
 Putting aside Hip-Hop’s current heavyweights, Kanye has worked with Daft Punk, Maroon 5’s Adam Levine, Coldplay’s Chris Martin, Mr Hudson, indie-folk band Bon Iver and probably the biggest musician alive, Sir Paul McCartney to name a few.

 4. Learn from your mistakes

 Known for the occasional faux pas, Kanye often shoots from the hip and it has landed him in trouble.
 This is something that you really want to avoid when facing tough decisions.
 Do not let emotions ruin any opportunities and when you make the odd mistake – there will be a few – take the opportunity to learn from them.

 5. No risk, no reward